210913-USF-NET/trainer-code/06Angular/angular.md

 By default, components contain 4 file - html, css, ts, spec.ts (for unit testing) However, only html and ts file is necessary to really render a component Even then, you can have html included in the @component decorator as template instead of having its own separate html file.

+## Services
+Services are reusable pieces of logic that can be shared across components.
+They are handled by angular's dependency injection, and are decorated with @injectable decorator.
+Create services with ```ng g service <service-name>```

+## Dependency Injection
+After we import our modules and register our services, we can utilize angular dependency injection to let it handle the deps that our components and services need.
+Declare your deps in the constructor of your class (service/components, etc).
+Once you have it injected, use them by ```this.<dep-name>```

+## Lifecycle hooks
+Angular provides us with various lifecycle hooks to take actions depending on the lifecycle of the component.
+For example, we can tell it to execute a certain action when the component loads, by placing them in ngOnInit().
+Also, if we have resources that we need to dispose of, we can do so, during ngOnDestory()
+(there are more)